 Besides the graceful princesses and their spellbinding outfits, it was the handsome princes that charmed young girls like me.
 Most girls of my generation will admit that their first crush was on a Disney prince – Prince Eric, Prince Philip, Prince Charming, Prince Naveen, etc. Their debonair smiles, lush hair, chiseled jaws, and charismatic personalities made them the perfect men.

 Did it matter that we could never meet them in the flesh?
 Not at all.
 These characters simply became the benchmarks we would later use to size up our future love interests.
-Whether we admit it or not, deep down, we’re all looking for a knight in shining armor to sweep us off our feet and whisk us off into the sunset on his stallion.
+Whether we admit it or not, deep down, we’re all looking for a knight in shining armor — the perfect partner to sweep us off our feet and whisk us off into the sunset on his stallion.
 We want the whole fairytale package.

 Unfortunately, these early embedded romantic fantasies set us up for relationship disasters.
 We fall into the trap of projecting these idealized expectations on to the people we connect with.